bbauska/UofM-Intro-HTML5/README.md

 The protocols that most people have seen; the first one is <b>HTTP</b>, the Hypertext Transfer Protocol.
 The second one, <b>HTTPS</b>, is the same idea, only now we&apos;re having a more secure protocol.
-So, if you&apos;re ever connecting to a bank or any place where you&apos;re putting in passwords, make sure that the first thing you see in that URL is HTTPS.
+If you&apos;re ever connecting to a bank or any place where you&apos;re putting in passwords, make sure that the first thing you see in that URL is HTTPS.
 If you don&apos;t, don&apos;t connect.